Biomineralization: Other minerals

-Beyond these main three categories, there are a number of less common types of biominerals, usually resulting from a need for specific physical properties or the organism inhabiting an unusual environment.
+Beyond these main three categories, there are a number of less-common types of biominerals, usually resulting from a need for specific physical properties or the organism inhabiting an unusual environment.
 For example, teeth that are primarily used for scraping hard substrates may be reinforced with particularly tough minerals, such as the iron minerals magnetite in chitons or goethite in limpets.
-Gastropod molluscs living close to hydrothermal vents reinforce their carbonate shells with the iron-sulphur minerals pyrite and greigite.
+Gastropod molluscs living close to hydrothermal vents reinforce their carbonate shells with the iron-sulfur minerals pyrite and greigite.
 Magnetotactic bacteria also employ magnetic iron minerals magnetite and greigite to produce magnetosomes to aid orientation and distribution in the sediments.

 Celestine, the heaviest mineral in the ocean, consists of strontium sulfate, SrSO4.
 The mineral is named for the delicate blue colour of its crystals.
 Planktic acantharean radiolarians form celestine crystal shells.
 The denseness of the celestite ensures their shells function as mineral ballast, resulting in fast sedimentation to bathypelagic depths.
 High settling fluxes of acantharian cysts have been observed at times in the Iceland Basin and the Southern Ocean, as much as half of the total gravitational organic carbon flux.